Glossary

 Read the definition Cloud OEMTelematics Control Unit (TCU)

-The TCU (Telematics Control Unit) is the module that manages a vehicle's connectivity, collecting and transmitting telematics data.
-What it is and how it works.
+The TCU (Telematics Control Unit) is the module that manages a vehicle's connectivity, collecting and transmitting its telematics data.

 Read the definition PharmaceuticalTemperature excursion